splunk/observability-workshop/docs/module7/vo_integrations.md

     for this configuration.
     ```

-It is considered best practice to run a terraform plan to see what changes may get made and check for potential errors before running an apply as we did in Module 4, however as the first stage of apply is to plan we can safely skip that step and just run apply.
+It is considered best practice to run a `terraform plan` to see what changes may get made and check for potential errors before running an apply as we did in [Monitoring as Code](../../module5/terraform/), however as the first stage of apply is to plan we can safely skip that step and just run apply.
 Check the plan output for errors before typing _**yes**_ to commit the apply.

 === "Input"